A West Indian Statesman And Social Reformer

 In his campaign against the elitist regime and in pursuit of true democracy, Sir Grantley Adams secured the introduction of Universal Adult Suffrage in 1951.

-Then, in 1954, when full ministerial government was introduced in Barbados, Adams was elected first Premier.
+Then, in 1954, when a full ministerial government was introduced in Barbados, Adams was elected the first Premier.

 Sir Grantley was also instrumental in the founding of the International Confederation of Free Trade Unions.

 He then left the Government of Barbados to work on building the regional West Indies Federation, becoming its Prime Minister in 1958 and serving this role until 1962.